hilarych/hilarych.github.io/_pages/about.md

 ---
 ## About Me

-I am a 6th-year PhD student studying geophysics and seismology at Massachusetts Institute of Technology.
+I am a seismologist doing postdoctoral research at the Lamont-Doherty Earth Observatory.

 My research interests are